terra-quantum-public/tq42sdk/README.md

     client.login()
 ```

-This command will open a window in your browser where you must enter your TQ42 username and password to authenticate.
+This API call will open a window in your browser where you must confirm the MFA code, then enter your TQ42 username and password to authenticate.

-If you have previously authenticated and your credentials are still valid, you will be automatically authenticated.
-However, if your credentials have expired, you will see a prompt to authenticate and can re-authenticate using the command above.
+The authentication validity will keep extending as long as you are using it within a 30 day period.

 ## Create an exemplary experiment run